healeycodes/PairCode/README.md

 ### Run

-Set `SECRET` if you're using GitHub webhook for continuous deployment.

 `node app.js`

+Set these if you're using GitHub webhook for continuous deployment.

+`SECRET` - your webhook secret.
+`REMOTE` - your remote to fetch from.